opvexe/Eleenoe/Eleenoe/Pods/Target Support Files/Pods-Eleenoe/Pods-Eleenoe-acknowledgements.markdown

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## UMCCommon
+## UMengAnalytics-NO-IDFA

-Copyright 2011 - 2019 umeng.com.
+Copyright 2011 - 2015 UMeng.com.
 All rights reserved.

-## UMCShare
+## UMengUShare

-Copyright 2011 - 2018 umeng.com.
+Copyright 2011 - 2018 UMeng.com.
 All rights reserved.

 ## YYCache